DIY-Baazar/vuelicity/docs/guide/index.md

 ## Setup

-This setup assumes your client app is created with Vite and vue-ts template, and you use 'npm link' to link to `my-lib` locally.
+This setup assumes your client app is created with Vite and vue template, and you use 'npm link' to link to `vuelicity` locally.

 In your `package.json`, you shall have the dependencies compatible with the following: